Electrical Systems

 sulfation

-A phenomenon that occurs in lead-acid batteries when lead sulfate flakes off the plates and falls to the bottom of the cell, where it can no longer react and produce energy.
+A phenomenon that occurs in lead-acid batteries when lead sulfate flakes off the electrodes and falls to the bottom of the cell, where it can no longer react and produce energy.
 Sulfation may be caused by overcharging or environmental conditions and leads to permanent capacity loss.

 sulfuric acid